 3.2 Roles And Responsibilities

 (a) Each Interconnection Request will be subject to the direction and oversight of the CAISO.
 The CAISO will conduct or cause to be performed the required Interconnection Studies and any additional studies the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of studies where the Participating TO has specific and non-transferable expertise or data and can conduct the studies more efficiently and cost effectively than the CAISO.
-The CAISO will coordinate with Affected System Operators in accordance with LGIP Section 3.7.
+The CAISO will coordinate with Affected System Operators in accordance with GIP Section 3.7.

-(b) The CAISO will complete or cause to be completed all studies as required within the timelines provided in this LGIP.
-Any portion of the studies performed at the direction of the CAISO by the Participating TOs or by a third party shall also be completed within timelines provided in this LGIP.
+(b) The CAISO will complete or cause to be completed all studies as required within the timelines provided in this GIP.
+Any portion of the studies performed at the direction of the CAISO by the Participating TOs or by a third party shall also be completed within timelines provided in this GIP.

 (c) The CAISO has established a pro forma Roles and Responsibilities Agreement, attached hereto as Appendix 4 and incorporated herein by reference, for execution by the CAISO and the applicable Participating TOs.